DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-3-mentor-materials.md

 4p.
 Provide scaffolds for pupil talk to increase the focus and rigour of dialogue

-The impact the inquiry has had on Vashti’s beliefs, workload and professional relationships
+The impact the inquiry has had on Vashti's beliefs, workload and professional relationships

 She is now much firmer in her belief that:

-3.10 Every teacher can improve pupils’ literacy, including by explicitly teaching reading, writing and oral language skills specific to individual disciplines
+3.10 Every teacher can improve pupils' literacy, including by explicitly teaching reading, writing and oral language skills specific to individual disciplines

-4.1 Effective teachers can transform pupils’ knowledge, capabilities and beliefs about knowledge
+4.1 Effective teachers can transform pupils' knowledge, capabilities and beliefs about knowledge

 4.4 Guides, scaffolds and worked examples can help pupils apply new ideas, but should be gradually removed as pupil expertise increases